arturbani/react_study/sorted-table/README.md

 ```
 npm start
 ```
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Then open [http://localhost:3000](http://localhost:3000) to view it in the browser.